LIFESTYLE

 Representative Image Source: Pexels | Tima Miroshnichenko

 While informing people more about her grandfather's life, she said that he had only recently turned 93.
 They also went out for dinner to celebrate at his favorite steak house.
 She even joked that had it not been for her grandfather the steakhouse would have run out of business since the 1970s.
-The man was as healthy as he could be, completely independent, and a very happy soul.
+He was in excellent health, lived independently, and was known for his joyful spirit.
 He even had his own house for four decades, which is also where he passed away.
 She said, "He passed suddenly and peacefully in his sleep in the house he'd owned for 40 years."
-If this is not a blessing in disguise, we do not know what is.
+His peaceful passing in familiar surroundings was a small comfort in a time of grief.

 l